AI prompts

 ```

 Replace "Your Text Here" with your preferred keywords.
-A short list of **optional** procedural filters that you can use for uBlock Origin are listed below:
+A short list of **optional** procedural filters that you can use for uBlock Origin are listed in a dropdown below:

 ```